inikishev/torchzero/docs/source/FAQ.rst

 ============================================
 Please refer to pytorch docs https://pytorch.org/tutorials/beginner/saving_loading_models.html.

-Like pytorch optimizers, torchzero modular optimizers and modules support :code:`opt.state_dict()` and :code:`opt.load_state_dict()`, which saves and loads state dicts of all modules, including nested ones.
+Like pytorch optimizers, torchzero modular optimizers support :code:`opt.state_dict()` and :code:`opt.load_state_dict()`, which saves and loads state dicts of all modules, including nested ones.

 So you can use the standard code for saving and loading: